traefik/traefik/docs/content/routing/entrypoints.md

 _Optional, Default=0_

-Maximum requests, Traefik can handle before sending a `Connection: Close` header to the client (for HTTP2, Traefik sends a GOAWAY).
+The maximum number of requests Traefik can handle before sending a `Connection: Close` header to the client (for HTTP2, Traefik sends a GOAWAY).
+Zero means no limit.

     ```yaml tab="File (YAML)"
     ## Static configuration